What is Stamp Duty Relief in Collective Enfranchisement?

 What is First Time Buyers Relief?

-While distinct from stamp duty relief in collective enfranchisement, First Time Buyers Relief is a benefit under SDLT that provides a reduced rate for first-time buyers purchasing residential properties.
-This relief applies to properties valued up to £625,000.
+While separate to stamp duty relief for collective enfranchisement, First Time Buyers Relief is a benefit under SDLT that helps first-time buyers with a reduced rate on their residential purchase.
+This applies to properties up to £625,000.

 What is Multiple Dwellings Relief?

-For more details, visit the official GOV announcement.
+You can find out more in the official GOV announcement.